 Most of the keys on your keyboard are represented in the computer by a corresponding ASCII character code.
-However, certain nonprintable keys (for example, the function keys) do not have ASCII code and are therefore represented by escape codes.
+However, certain nonprintable keys (for example, the function keys) do not have ASCII codes and are therefore represented by escape codes.

 Each escape code consists of a semicolon (;) followed by an ASCII character.
+ASCII codes with HEX numbers from 00 to 1F are directly translated one to one as ;@ through ;\.
 The most commonly used of these is ;M which represents a carriage return (i.e., [Ctrl] [M]).
+Table 11-1 lists these special escape codes.